Zero-Grav/OctoPi-OctoDash/README.md

-# 🤖 OctoPi-UpToDate
+# 🤖 OctoPi-UpToDateUstreamer

-*The latest OctoPi release with the latest OctoPrint already included*
+*The latest OctoPi release with the latest OctoPrint already included and [µStreamer](https://github.com/pikvm/ustreamer) as replacement to mjpg-streamer*

 This repository automatically updates the OctoPrint installation on the latest OctoPi image and provides the resulting image ready to flash.
 Checkout the [releases](https://github.com/OctoPrint/OctoPi-UpToDate/releases).